Corruption in Botswana: Anti-corruption efforts

 Corruption in Botswana is primarily investigated by the Directorate on Corruption and Economic Crimes (DCEC).
 It is because of the Directorate on Corruption and Economic Crimes that Botswana is able to stay relatively low on the corruption scale.
 This is because of the high prosecution rates that the Directorate on Corruption and Economic Crime is able to achieve.
 To aid in fighting corruption, Botswana is also a member of the Eastern and Southern Anti-Money Laundering Group.

-Mokgweetsi Masisi, the current President of Botswana, has also had a hand in combating corruption in his country.
+Mokgweetsi Masisi, the president of Botswana from 2018 to 2024, has also had a hand in combating corruption in his country.
 At a regional conference dedicated to combating corruption on the African continent, Masisi gave a speech as the guest of honour, where he called on governments to implement corruption-fighting policies.
 These policies would require internal accounting and auditing mechanisms, strong anti-corruption institutions to provide oversight, and the rule of law and due process.
 Masisi also explained the various methods that his country has adopted in combating its own corruption, which include the creation of a specialized court only for criminal acts of corruption, and a number of different legal acts, such as the Whistle Blower Act and the Proceeds and Instruments of Crime Act.

 When it comes to other legal frameworks and acts passed to combat corruption in the country, the most widely noted is the Corruption and Economic Crime Act of 1994.
 This act created the Directorate on Corruption and Economic Crimes (DCEC), which has led corruption-fighting efforts in Botswana, and granted the Directorate its powers.
 The Corruption and Economic Crime Act also has a number of other powers, such as outlawing the solicitation, receiving and accepting of a payment with aims to manipulate a public civil servant.
 Some more powers of the CECA include numerous whistleblower protections.